 How to Save to Cloud Storage in Cognos Analytics

-In this blog we’ll give you step-by-step instructions for how to set up Cloud Object Storage in Cognos Analytics 11.1.5.
+In this blog, we give you step-by-step instructions for how to set up Cloud Object Storage in Cognos Analytics 11.1.5.
 This new capability is a great way to save and retrieve Cognos reports in the cloud, even if you’re running Cognos on-premise.
 Similar to the Save to local filesystem capability available for many years in Cognos, the new feature extends to cloud-based file storage options.

 Using Cloud Object Storage provides a useful way to reduce your user load.
 Users can grab the reports and info they need without having to log in to Cognos, run a report and use system resources.